david-yu/vagrant-first-cluster/README.md

 ### Create a Disk for VM in VirtualBox

 The best practice for configuring DeviceMapper with Docker is to provide a spare block device to create a logical volume as a thinpool for the graph driver storage.
-In Virtual Box you may manually create a new disk and attach it to the VM as shown in the images below:

-After creating the disk, when you run 'fdisk -l' you should be able to see the disks that are available to you.
+The Vagrantfile included below will create a second storage device in /dev/sdb with 20GB of space.
+You can verify this when you run 'fdisk -l' you should be able to see the disks that are available to you.

 ```
 [vagrant@centos-node ~]$ sudo su -
 [root@centos-node ~]# fdisk -l

-Disk /dev/sdb: 8589 MB, 8589934592 bytes, 16777216 sectors
-Units = sectors of 1 * 512 = 512 bytes
-Sector size (logical/physical): 512 bytes / 512 bytes
-I/O size (minimum/optimal): 512 bytes / 512 bytes

 Disk /dev/sda: 42.9 GB, 42949672960 bytes, 83886080 sectors
 Units = sectors of 1 * 512 = 512 bytes